 Ans.
 Any dealer whose aggregate turnover in a financial year does not exceed Rs.
 50 Lakh can opt for composition scheme

 Q11.
 Can a dealer involved in interstate supplies opt for Composition Scheme?

 Ans.
-No, Composition Scheme is available only for Intra-state supplies.
-If dealer is involved in Inter-State supplies, he cannot opt for composition scheme.
+No, Composition Scheme is available only for intra-state supplies.
+If a dealer is involved in inter-State supplies, then he cannot opt for the scheme.

 Q12.
-What are the penalties applicable on Composition Dealer in case of any default?
+What are the penalties applicable on Composition Dealer in case of any default in tax payment?

 Q13.
-What are the transition provision, if business transits from Composition Scheme under current regime to Regular Taxation?
+What are the transition provisions if a business transits from Composition Scheme under current regime to Regular Taxation under GST?

 Ans.
-Taxpayer registered under composition scheme under current regime will be allowed to take credit of Input held in stock, or in semi-finished goods or in finished goods on the day immediately preceding the date from which he opts to be taxed as a regular tax payer.
+Taxpayers registered under composition scheme under the current regime will be allowed to take credit of input held in stock, or in semi-finished goods or in finished goods on the day immediately preceding the date from which they opt to be taxed as a regular tax payer.

 Q14.
 What are the conditions for availing input credit on stock lying at the time of transition?

 Ans.
-Switching from normal scheme to composition scheme, taxpayer shall be liable to pay an amount equal to the credit of input tax in respect of inputs held in stock on the day immediately preceding the date of such switch over.
+When switching from normal scheme to composition scheme, the taxpayer shall be liable to pay an amount equal to the credit of input tax in respect of inputs held in stock on the day immediately preceding the date of such switchover.
 The balance of input tax credit after payment of such amount, if any lying in the credit ledger shall lapse.

-Click Here to read our guide on “Benefits of Registering under GST Composition Scheme”
+Read our guide on “Benefits of Registering under GST Composition Scheme” for more details.